JeremyAnsel/xwa_hooks/xwa_hook_engine_sound/zip/readme.txt

 The format is:
-EngineSoundInterior = interior sound type EngineSoundFlyBy = flyby sound type
+EngineSoundInterior = interior sound type EngineSoundFlyBy = flyby sound type WeaponSoundBehavior = behavior value
 Use a value of 0 to not select a sound.
+For engine sounds, it means that no sound is played.
+For weapon sounds, it means that a default sound is played (based on weapon type).

 Add a line whith "EngineSoundInterior = value".
 The value is between 0 and 7:
 - 0 means no sound